sfvicente/BlazorBestPracticesAndGuidelines/Docs/Components/DataBinding.md

 }
 ```

-The content of the fields is copied from the view elements when the control loses focus.
+In this case, the content of the fields is copied from the view elements when the control loses focus as binding uses the `onchange` event by default.
 <br>